catamphetamine/react-pages/README.md

 }
 ```

-## Performance and Caching

-React Server-Side Rendering can be CPU intensive, so I prefer setting `hollow: true` flag to move all React rendering to the web browser.
-This approach has virtually no complications.
-There are still numerous (effective) approaches to speeding up React Server Side Rendering like leveraging component markup caching or even swapping the default React renderer with a faster stripped down custom one.
-[Read more](https://github.com/catamphetamine/react-website/blob/master/PERFORMANCE.md).

 ## Monitoring

-For each page being rendered stats are reported if `stats()` parameter function is passed as part of the rendering service settings.
+For each page being rendered stats are reported if `stats()` parameter is passed as part of the rendering service settings.

 ```js
 {